Amy Leigh Johnson

 Bio

-Amy Leigh Johnson is an Assistant Professor of Anthropology at Georgia College and State University.
+Amy Leigh Johnson is Assistant Professor of Anthropology at Georgia College and State University.
 Her research focuses on the everyday experience of environmental and political change in South Asia, with a particular focus on lowland environments within the Nepal Himalaya.
 Using a person and place-entered ethnographic approach, Amy is interested in the gradual seditimization of political and environmental changes in social life as a way to ground theorisation of rural futures in South Asia.
 Amy completed her Ph.D. in Environmental Anthropology from Yale University in December 2020 and is a graduate of Yale's Combined Degree in Anthropology and the School of the Environment.
 She was formerly a Research Fellow at Northumbria University's Department of Geography and Environmental Sciences.

 Latest Publication